CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 # Project choice
 ### When do I have to have decided a supervisor by?
-You must have agreed with your supervisor that they will supervise your project and completed the [projects specification form](https://forms.office.com/e/dMycuMNQiz) by the end of Week 5 - **17:30, Friday 18th October**.
+You must have agreed with your supervisor that they will supervise your project and completed the [projects specification form](https://forms.office.com/e/dMycuMNQiz) by the end of Week 8.
 There is more information about the process on the [Finding a Project page](/tb1).

 ### Which type of project will give me higher marks?
 Any of them!
 The most important thing in picking projects is you pick a topic you enjoy, because it will be a lot easier to do 15 weeks of intensive work and stay focused on a subject you're interested in.
 There are sometimes rumours that particular topics are easier or harder to get good marks in, but this is not the case - every year the highest marked projects are in different subjects.
 Of course it's better to pick a subject you are doing well in and understand, but choose something you genuinely want to research.